sungnga/instagram-clone-app/README.md

     - Display the faceBookIcon color could either in white or blue
   - Render the LoginWithFacebook component inside the form element

+### 6. Building the SignUpPage component:
+- The route to LoginPage is: `/accounts/emailsignup`
+- The signup page doesn't have the Navbar
+- In src/pages/signup.js file:
+  - The signup form is very similar to the login form.
+We can copy and paste as a starter code and make changes accordingly
+  - The signup form comprises of
+    - user can signup with their Facebook account
+    - or filling out the provided text fields
+    - if they already have an IG account, add a Link that takes user to the LoginPage.
+The Link path is `/accounts/login`

 ## NPM PACKAGES USED